tushardashpute/vpc-cni/README.md

           kube-system   kube-proxy-cft2t           1/1     Running   0          7m22s   192.168.5.237
           kube-system   kube-proxy-hxchf           1/1     Running   0          5m36s   192.168.73.215
           kube-system   kube-proxy-mglfb           1/1     Running   0          3m40s   192.168.41.255

+Additional notes on ‘maxPodsPerNode’ :

+Enabling a custom network effectively removes an available network interface (and all of its available IP addresses for pods) from each node that uses it.
+The primary network interface for the node is not used for pod placement when a custom network is enabled.
+Determine the maximum number of pods that can be scheduled on each node using the following formula.

+           maxPodsPerNode = (number of interfaces - 1) * (max IPv4 addresses per interface - 1) + 2

+           For example, use the following value for t3.small maxPodsPerNode = (3 - 1) * (4 - 1) + 2 = 8